Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates: Reinforcement Learning Solution Approaches

-There are four fundamental ways of deriving policies (\cite{powell2014clearing}), one of which is based on policy function approximations (PFAs).
-PFA might consist in a set of simple rules, a lookup table, or a parametric model that does not involve solving an optimization problem.
-Our first solution approach falls into this category and it works according to the following rule:
+There are four fundamental ways of deriving policies in MDPs (\cite{powell2014clearing}), one of which is based on value function approximations (VFAs) where the whole term representing the value function of the future states in (\ref{eq:value_func_obj}) is replaced by an approximation.
+Our solution approaches fall into this category.
+VFA-CF relies on the batch approach to approximate future routes, and uses a consensus function working according to the following rule: